 This program is open to all recent PhD recipients and doctoral candidates in the social sciences or law.

 The Academy Scholars Program identifies and supports outstanding scholars at the start of their careers whose work combines disciplinary excellence in the social sciences or law with a command of the language and history or culture of countries or regions outside of the United States or Canada.
 Their scholarship may elucidate domestic, comparative, or transnational issues, past or present.

 The Academy Scholars are a select community of individuals with resourcefulness, initiative, curiosity, and originality, whose work in cultures or regions outside of the US or Canada shows promise as a foundation for exceptional careers in major universities or international institutions.

 Academy Scholars are appointed for a two-year, in-residence, postdoctoral fellowship at The Harvard Academy for International and Area Studies, Harvard University, Cambridge, MA.
 They receive substantial financial and research assistance to undertake sustained projects of research and/or acquire accessory training in their chosen fields and areas.
 The Senior Scholars, a distinguished group of senior Harvard University faculty members, act as mentors to the Academy Scholars to help them achieve their intellectual potential.

-Each year, four to five Academy Scholars are named for two-year appointments.
+Each year, four to six Academy Scholars are named for two-year appointments.
 Academy Scholars are expected to reside in the Cambridge/Boston area for the duration of their appointments unless traveling for pre-approved research purposes.

 Applications are welcome from qualified persons without regard to nationality, gender, or race.

 How to Apply

 All application materials need to be submitted by the deadline of October 1.
 We do not accept late applications.

 The completed application will include: